tengku-hanis/webinar-basic-MA/README.md

-# Material for webinar: Basic of meta-analysis in R
+# Material for webinar: Intro to meta-analysis using R
 Date:
 Organiser: Epidemiology and statistical modelling team, USM
 Content: